hippiehunter/dblbook/src/guessing_game/guessing_game.md

 ## Generating a Secret Number

 Next, we need to generate a secret number that the user will try to guess.
 The secret number should be different every time so the game is fun to play more than once.
 We’ll use a random number between 1 and 100 so the game isn’t too difficult.
-DBL has a built in random number facility, `RANDM` but it's not a super ergonomic function so we're going to use the `Random` class from the `System` namespace.
+DBL has a built-in random number facility, `RANDM`, but since it's not a super ergonomic function, we're going to use the `Random` class from the `System` namespace.
 Lets start using Random to generate a random number between 1 and 100.
 Replace the contents of *Program.dbl* with the following:

 ```dbl
 import System